Save time and effort by comparing life insurance with iSelect’s trusted partner Lifebroker

 MLC’s Life Cover insurance provides a one-off payment if you’re diagnosed with a terminal illness or die2.
 This money can be used to pay off debts, cover day-to-day expenses, or invested to provide a financial return in the future.

 With MLC, you can apply for as much Life Cover insurance as you need, though special terms may apply for amounts above $15m3.
+They also offer other products, such as MLC income protection, Total & Permanent Disability (TPD), Accidental Death, and Critical Illness.

 MLC’s Life Cover insurance provides a one-off payment in the instance of death or a terminal illness, and also if you lose the use of your limbs or your sight3.